-Alloy selection will impact solderability of various finishes and is the single most important parameter to determine.
+Alloy selection and temperature will impact solderability of various finishes and is the single most important parameter to determine.
+Temperature excesses should be avoided for reasons describe previously but also to avoid excess intermetallic growth and dissolution of termination base metals.